Your Voice, Our Fight: We Tell Your Story Because It Matters

 As with any serious injury, you need and deserve quality legal advice to discover how to pursue the compensation you will need to pay medical bills, replace lost income and acknowledge your pain and suffering.
 Glenda Mitchell Law Firm is here for you.

-Get Answers To Your TBI Or Injury Questions
+Get Answers To Your TBI Questions

-Is a concussion a traumatic brain injury (TBI)?
+Is a concussion a traumatic brain injury?

 Yes.
 A concussion is a traumatic brain injury.
 TBIs can range in severity from mild to severe.
-Any hit, bump or jolt to the head, either by colliding with something, falling or being jerked back and forth can cause a concussion.
+Any hit, bump or jolt to the head, either by colliding with something, falling or being jerked back and forth, can cause a concussion.

 What if my TBI symptoms showed up after the accident and I didn’t go to the hospital right away?